 Within the area of Cognition and Learning, these statements of learning are developmental between the Runways but they are not an exhaustive list for children to work through and progress is not measured by their blanket completion.
 Planned and incidental learning outcomes are recorded which all go to evidence a child’s lateral and linear progress over time.

-Termly Accoutability Forums are held with each teacher and members of the Senior Leadership Team.
-As part of this process, pupil progress is discussed, challenged and justified and new priorities for learning are agreed.
-In this way, children’s progress is closely monitored through a support and challenge model which ensures staff have high expectations for children and that they are accutely aware of their differing needs and learning priorities nat any time in their learning journey.
+Pupil progress meetings are held termly with the Executive Principal and Curriculum Lead.
+Within these meetings each child’s progress is discussed, challenged and justified and new priorities for learning are agreed.
+In this way, children’s progress is closely monitored through a support and challenge model which ensures staff have high expectations for children and that they are acutely aware of their differing needs and learning priorities at any time in their learning journey.